In this complete guide on cart abandonment emails, we cover everything marketers need to learn about this high engaging email sequence.

-It’s frustrating when you watch the customer filling up their online shopping cart and hold your breath until they check out.
-But sometimes customers just disappear without finishing the purchase process.
-Leaving you with plenty of questions.
+It’s frustrating when you watch your customer filling up their online shopping cart only to see them disappear without finishing the purchase process, leaving you with plenty of questions.
 What happened?
 And what can you about it?

 What is cart abandonment?

-Cart abandonment is an e-commerce term describing the event that happens when a customer visits your website, start placing items into their online shopping baskets but eventually they don’t buy anything, they leave without checking out.
+Cart abandonment is an e-commerce term describing the event that happens when a customer visits your website, starts placing items into their online shopping baskets but eventually doesn’t buy anything.

-This number is even higher in some industries.
-In my opinion, higher risk means higher abandonment rate.
-The higher the risk is, the more information the customer wants to gather before making a decision.
+This number is even higher in industries with higher risks related to purchases.
+The higher the risk, the more information the customer wants to gather before making a decision.

 The psychology beyond cart abandonment